Bangladesh–Estonia relations: History

 Bangladesh and Estonia formally established diplomatic relations on 5 November 1992, shortly after Estonia regained its independence following the dissolution of the Soviet Union in 1991.
 This formal recognition marked the beginning of bilateral engagement between the two countries.

 In 2018, Estonia opened its honorary consulate in Dhaka.
-The then Estonian Foreign Affairs Minister, Sven Mikser, noted that the honorary consul would not only support business and ICT links but also contribute to fostering a meaningful relationship between the two nations.
-Syed Farhad Ahmed, appointed as Estonia’s honorary consul in Bangladesh, stated his belief that the consulate would positively impact bilateral cooperation, including cultural engagement.
+The then Estonian Foreign Affairs Minister, Sven Mikser, noted that the honorary consul would support business and ICT links.
+Syed Farhad Ahmed, appointed as Estonia's honorary consul in Bangladesh, stated his belief that the consulate would contribute to fostering a meaningful relationship between the two nations.

 On 27 March 2023, Bangladesh and Estonia signed a Memorandum of Understanding (MoU) on bilateral political consultations at the Ministry of Foreign Affairs in Dhaka.
 Foreign Secretary Masud Bin Momen signed the agreement on behalf of Bangladesh and non-resident Estonian Ambassador Katrin Kivi on behalf of Estonia.

 Economic relations

 Bangladesh and Estonia have expressed growing interest in strengthening economic cooperation, particularly in the fields of pharmaceuticals, shipbuilding, and information and communication technology (ICT).
-During an official meeting in October 2022, Estonian Foreign Minister Urmas Reinsalu conveyed Estonia’s willingness to import pharmaceutical products and ocean-going ships from Bangladesh.
-In response, Bangladesh’s ambassador to Estonia, Allama Siddiki, confirmed Bangladesh’s readiness to meet Estonia’s demands, highlighting the international standard of Bangladeshi products.
+During an official meeting in October 2022, Estonian Foreign Minister Urmas Reinsalu conveyed Estonia's willingness to import pharmaceutical products and ocean-going ships from Bangladesh.

-Both countries have also identified the ICT sector as a promising area for collaboration.
-Estonia’s leadership in digital governance and technological innovation—exemplified through platforms like X-Road and Estfeed—has drawn Bangladesh’s interest.
-During a bilateral meeting in April 2024, Foreign Secretary Masud Bin Momen expressed Bangladesh’s intention to collaborate with Estonia in areas related to Industry 4.0, automation, and digital transformation.
-He emphasized the importance of knowledge sharing and joint ventures in IT to enhance productivity and industrial modernization.

-Additionally, both parties acknowledged the untapped potential of bilateral trade and emphasized the role of reciprocal visits by trade delegations, involving chambers of commerce and business associations, to promote business-to-business (B2B) engagement.

-In October 2024, Estonia expressed a strong interest in supporting Bangladesh’s interim government and enhancing cooperation in the Information and Communication Technology (ICT) sector, particularly in areas such as e-governance and cybersecurity.
-This intent was conveyed during a courtesy meeting between Estonia’s newly appointed non-resident ambassador to Bangladesh, Marje Loop, and Bangladesh's Foreign Affairs Adviser Md.
+In October 2024, Estonia expressed a strong interest in cooperation in the Information and Communication Technology (ICT) sector, particularly in areas such as e-governance and cybersecurity.
+This intent was conveyed during a courtesy meeting between Estonia's newly appointed non-resident ambassador to Bangladesh, Marje Loop, and Bangladesh's Foreign Affairs Adviser Md.
 Touhid Hossain.

-The adviser congratulated Ambassador Loop on her new assignment and briefed her about the vision and ongoing reform initiatives of Bangladesh’s interim government.
+The adviser congratulated Ambassador Loop on her new assignment and briefed her about the vision and ongoing reform initiatives of Bangladesh's interim government.
 Both sides reaffirmed their commitment to deepening bilateral relations and enhancing existing cooperation.